Yilin-Yang/vim-markbar/README.md

 " change this.
 let g:markbar_close_peekaboo_mapping = 'qq'

+" when true, the peekaboo markbar only opens if the user waits for timeoutlen " milliseconds after hitting ' or ` let g:markbar_explicitly_remap_mark_mappings = v:true

+" to disable the peekaboo markbar entirely
+" let g:markbar_enable_peekaboo = v:false

 " Deleted marks may reappear in subsequent vim/neovim sessions. vim fixed " this in patch 8.2.0050; this is still an issue in neovim, " ref: https://github.com/neovim/neovim/issues/4295#issuecomment-544207151